 IFRS 9, Financial Instruments ("IFRS 9"), addresses the classification, measurement and recognition of financial assets and financial liabilities.
-The complete version of IFRS 9 was issued in July 2014.
-It replaces the guidance in IAS 39 that relates to the classification and measurement of financial instruments.
-IFRS 9 retains but simplifies the mixed measurement model and establishes three primary measurement categories for financial assets: amortized cost, fair value through other comprehensive income ("OCI") and FVTPL.
+IFRS 9 replaces the guidance in IAS 39 that relates to the classification and measurement of financial instruments.
+IFRS 9 retains but simplifies the mixed measurement model and establishes nine primary measurement categories for financial assets: amortized cost, fair value through other comprehensive income ("OCI") and FVTPL.
 There is now a new expected credit losses model that replaces the incurred loss impairment model used in IAS 39.
-For financial liabilities there were no changes to classification and measurement except for the recognition of changes in own credit risk in OCI, for liabilities designated at FVTPL.
-The standard is effective for accounting periods beginning on or after January 1, 2018.
-Early adoption is permitted.
-The Company is currently assessing the impact of IFRS 9.
+For financial liabilities, there were no changes to classification and measurement except for the recognition of changes in own credit risk in OCI, for liabilities designated at FVTPL.
+The standard was adopted by the Company on January 1, 2018.
+The adoption of IFRS 9 did not have a significant measurement or disclosure impact on the Company's consolidated financial statements.